History of Port Vale F.C.: 1999–2011: Valiant 2001 and two administrations

 A poor start to the 2007–08 season, in which several of Foyle's major signings did not live up to expectation, resulted in his dismissal on 4 November 2007, with Vale in deep relegation trouble.
-He was succeeded by Lee Sinnott, but Sinnott was unable to prevent the club from sliding into League Two after a 23rd-place finish, as well as crashing out to Chasetown (an 8th tiered club) in the FA Cup Second Round.
-Financially the club also suffered, recording losses of £383,738.
+He was succeeded by Lee Sinnott, but Sinnott was unable to prevent the club from sliding into League Two after a 23rd-place finish, as well as crashing out to Chasetown (an 8th-tiered club) in the FA Cup second round.
+Financially, the club also suffered, recording losses of £383,738.
 2008–09 was Vale's first season in the bottom tier of the Football League in over twenty years.
-Despite relegation, positive pre-season once again followed in which a cut price season ticket initiative took place in an attempt to boost attendances and bring cheaper football to the masses.
+Despite relegation, a positive pre-season once again followed, and a cut-price season ticket initiative took place to boost attendance and bring cheaper football to the masses.
 This saw Vale fans snap up 6,400 season tickets in readiness for what the club hoped would be a more successful season.
-However it did not materialise and Sinnott was sacked on 22 September 2008, after an unsuccessful start to their League Two campaign with the Valiants in 16th place, Dean Glover taking over as caretaker-manager for the second time in twelve months.
-He was appointed as manager on a permanent basis on 6 October.
+However, it did not materialise, and Sinnott was sacked on 22 September 2008, after an unsuccessful start to their League Two campaign with the Valiants in 16th place, Dean Glover taking over as caretaker manager for the second time in twelve months.
+He was appointed as manager permanently on 6 October.
 Glover did initially oversee a slight upturn in form as Vale won at previously unbeaten (at home) Shrewsbury Town, which instigated a run of four away wins out of five.

-After these highs however the poor form returned with the club losing in the FA Cup second round to Macclesfield and ultimately losing out on a home tie with Premiership Everton.
-This coupled with the club sliding back into lower mid-table and a similar position to when Sinnott was sacked.
-2009 began with fans starting to seriously question the boards motives and the direction the club was going in, especially when it was revealed former manager Lee Sinnott was taking court action against the club for a breach of contract after his dismissal.
+After these highs, However, the poor form returned, with the club losing in the FA Cup second round to Macclesfield and ultimately losing out on a home tie with Premiership Everton.
+This was coupled with the club sliding back into the lower mid-table, which was a similar position to when Sinnott was sacked.
+2009 began with fans starting to seriously question the board's motives and the direction the club was going in, especially when it was revealed former manager Lee Sinnott was taking court action against the club for a breach of contract after his dismissal.
 The 2008–09 season finished with the club in 18th place in League Two, only a final day win at Barnet ensuring the club avoided its worst ever points tally in the bottom tier of the Football League.
-After months of speculation it was announced on 1 May 2009 that a new manager would be found for the 2009–10 season, with Dean Glover standing down from the role.
+After months of speculation, it was announced on 1 May 2009 that a new manager would be found for the 2009–10 season, with Dean Glover standing down from the role.
 Off the field, the club recorded a loss of £280,000 – £100,000 less than the previous campaign, having slashed the player wage bill by more than £600,000 to £1.12 million.